Java network concurrency

 Objectives

-• Learn the different ways to handle multiple clients at the same time:
+• Define the different ways to handle multiple clients at the same time:

-• Learn how to implement and manage concurrency in Java network applications
+• Implement and manage concurrency in Java network applications.

 Java network concurrency